Skip to main content

 Last Updated:|Reflects current Arkansas notary bond requirements

-Get your Arkansas notary bond instantly approved with no credit check required. $7,500 bond for 10-year term (longest in the nation).
+Get instant approval for Arkansas's $7,500 notary bond—10-year commission (longest in the nation).
 Free online exam required.
-Download your certificate in minutes.
+Download your bond in minutes.

 Instant approval - no credit check needed